 The bottom drawers are typically filled with a variety of goat and sheep cheeses, dairy free cheese, and whatever deli meat we are eating that week on the left.
 On the right is the fruit drawer: apples, oranges, grapefruit, lemon/lime, and fresh ginger, though this week the drawers were on overflow from our Imperfect Produce order.

 On the door —> Butter!
 Always a variety here of Organic Valley, Trader Joe’s, Hope, or Kerrygold.
-Or if I’ve got some really great baked good on hand, I LOVE a hand-rolled butter.
+Or if I’ve got a really great baked good on hand, I LOVE a hand-rolled butter.

 Lard, full-fat coconut milk, probiotic capsules for making coconut milk yogurt, coconut kefir water, liquid stevia.